Construction drive set to aid economic recovery

 Initially launched to enable the more efficient delivery of onsite assessments for apprenticeships in Scotland, the initiative is now more crucial than ever as the construction sector looks to invest in their future workforce as they emerge from the crisis.

+The construction sector was significantly impacted by restrictions imposed due to the pandemic, facing months of inactivity and job losses.
 However, as the country emerges from the pandemic, activity is set to increase and there is more need than ever for highly qualified, skilled workers to address challenges and take advantage of new opportunities.

 During this time colleges across Scotland have been offering more full-time one year construction courses, to enhance the pipeline of work ready MA’s for employers.